 The limit reference point for egg production used in this fishery is empirically based and is set at the level of the late 1970's and early 1980's, which, on a stock-wide basis, is estimated to be about 25% of the unfished egg production.
 This reference point has been widely agreed and there is no significant opposition to it.
+The limit reference point is based on historically low levels in the fishery and is used to identify a condition that the fishery managers do not want to see reached again.
 Fishery dependent data to estimate levels of egg production relative to 1980 are collected, and fishery independent data exist since 1992.
 However the statistical robustness of these data is questionable as there are inconsistent trends between data series, so the fishery scores at the 80 level for this indicator.

-1.1.3.2Reference points meet acceptable international standards (such as those determined by FAO).
+1.1.3.2 Reference points meet acceptable international standards (such as those determined by FAO).

-Reference points recognise appropriate international standards and are being developed to meet these.
+Reference points recognize appropriate international standards and are being developed to meet these.

-Reference points recognise, and are in line with, acceptable international standards.
+Reference points recognize, and are in line with, acceptable international standards.